The Accountancy Licensing Library

 Consent to Jurisdiction

-• To the personal and subject matter jurisdiction and disciplinary authority of the Connecticut State Board;
+• To the personal and subject matter jurisdiction and disciplinary authority of the Connecticut State Board of Accountancy;

-• To comply with any applicable provision of state law and board rules;
+• To comply with any applicable provision of state law and Connecticut State Board of Accountancy rules;

 • That in the event the license from the state of such individual's principal place of business is no longer valid, such individual shall cease offering or rendering professional services in Connecticut individually and on behalf of a firm; and